Seeking medical care immediately after an accident is crucial for your health and any personal injury claims you may need to file.

 Traditional Imaging

-X-rays are still used as a first-line viewing of minor personal injury cases where they are looking for an inexpensive way of viewing structural damage to skeletal structures such as fractures.
+X-rays are still used as the first-line examination tool in minor personal injury cases, where doctors are looking for a quick and inexpensive way to view damage to skeletal structures, such as fractures.

 The traditional radiographic imaging process, known as the X-ray (or radiograph), was developed nearly a century ago.
 The scientific community hailed the invention as a spectacular medical breakthrough.
-Indeed, one could only imagine their excitement – the ability to see inside their patient without cutting them open.
+Finally, doctors can see inside their patients without cutting them open.

-Next, we will look at the limitations of radiographs compared to the next generation of diagnostic imaging tools we have today, such as MRI.
+Next, we will examine radiographs’ limitations compared to the next generation of diagnostic imaging tools, such as MRI.

 The MRI

 Diagnosing serious personal injuries often requires the use of an MRI.
-Also referred to as magnetic resonance imaging, the MRI is considered the most powerful diagnostic tool for seeing deep inside the human body with fantastic clarity.
+Also known as magnetic resonance imaging, MRI is considered the most powerful diagnostic tool for seeing deep inside the human body with fantastic clarity.

 The Advent of 3-D Imaging